Find Parenting Counseling

 5409 Gateway Centre Boulevard, Flint, Michigan 48507

 Nikki Moorman is a Licensed Professional Counselor (LPC) in Flint, Michigan and has been in practice for 7 years.
-They treat Parenting, Physical Stress, Sexual Identity.
+They treat Parenting, Relationship(s) with Parents/Children/Family, Relationship Violence/Stalking/Harassment.

 I offer a warm and non-judgmental environment so my clients will feel comfortable to explore emotions, concerns, and other issues impacting their lives.